adammurdoch/model-experiments/README.md

 }
 ```

-### Variation: remove Gradle specific concept 'target'
+### Pattern 2 Variation 2: Don't require Gradle specific concept 'target'

-With this pattern, we could inline the `targets` block, as it doesn't have much meaning for developers:
+With pattern 2, we could inline the `targets` block, as it doesn't have much meaning for developers:

 A Java library with multiple targets: